soda-lmu/rainer/README.md

 ## Data protection

 Access to the LLM is provided by GitHub.
-Hence, the usage of RAINER's functions is an interaction between the user and GitHub (see for GitHub's data protection regulations: https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).
+Hence, the usage of RAINER's functions is an interaction between the user and GitHub (see [GitHub's data protection regulations](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement)).
 The following data of your R environment are included in the query:

 - The currently opened document (e.g. script, R-markdown-document, ...)
 - The structure of all loaded datasets (no data are sent, just the variable names)